 - Be tax-exempt under section 501(c)(3) of the Internal Revenue Code

 - Provide services to Sonoma Valley in the geographic area ranging from Kenwood to Schellville

 - Serve residents and expend 100% of Impact100 grant funds in the Sonoma Valley

 - Expend grant funds within 24 months of grant award date

 - Be in operation for at least 36 months prior to applying for the Impact Grant and 24 months for a Community Grant

-- Be compliant with the Registry of Charitable Trusts, State of California Department of Justice
+- Be registered with the Registry of Charitable Trusts, State of California Department of Justice

 - A Fiscal Agent** may not be used by a nonprofit when applying for an Impact Grant unless the proposed project is a Collaborative Project*** involving two or more nonprofits.